CONP-PCNO/Ethics_and_Data_Governance/CONP Consent Toolkit.md

 </tr>
 <tr class="even">
 <td><strong>De-identification (coding, anonymization, and synthetic data generation)</strong></td>
-<td>Removal of direct and indirect identifiers, the restructuring of data, and the generation of synthetic (‘scrambled’) data for open sharing</td>
+<td>Removal of direct and indirect identifiers, the restructuring of data, and the generation of synthetic data for open sharing</td>
 <td><p>To protect your privacy and to facilitate the broadest possible, public sharing of the data that you and other participants contribute, your name, date of birth and other directly identifying information will not be shared.</p>
 <p>Some data, [<em>e.g., name; occupation; etc.</em>], will be replaced by a code.</p>
 <p>Other data that we believe may allow others to determine who you are, such as your [<em>include relevant feature, e.g., facial features</em>] will be irreversibly changed through a family of processes called anonymization so that you cannot be identified.</p>